Islamabad Electric Supply Company Issues Power Suspension Programme - UrduPoint

 Islamabad Electric Supply Company Issues Power Suspension Programme

-According to an IESCO spokesman, the power supply of different feeders and grid stations would remain suspended for the period from 08:00am to 16:00pm, Mankiala, Gulyana feeders, 10:00am to 15:00pm, Burma, Waheed Abad, Scheme-1, Khanna East, Ghouri Garden, Sudhran Road, Al-Noor Colony, Khana-II feeders, 09:00am to 11:00am, Khunda, Laniwala feeders, 10:00am to 01:00pm, Kohsar Valley, Kohistan Enclave, IGC (IGP) feeders and surrounding areas.
+According to an IESCO spokesman, the power supply of different feeders and grid stations would remain suspended for the period from 09:00am to 11:00am, Khunda, Laniwala feeders, 10:00am to 01:00pm, Kohsar Valley, Kohistan Enclave, feeders and surrounding areas.